-- 3.21 Credit facilities are prohibited from being provided in casino and bingo licensed premises. - 3.22 Cash machines (ATM's) may be installed in such licensed premises but the Licensing Authority may apply conditions on their siting. where they are installed in bingo-premises.

-Betting Offices and Machines

-3.23 The Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence.

-In relation to Casinos, Betting Premises and Tracks, the Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence or to a Casino Premises Licence (where betting is permitted in the Casino).

-- 3.24 When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Licensing Authority will consider: - each application its own merit; - the size of the premises; - the number of counter positions available for person to person transactions; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - evidence that such machines have been or are likely to be used in breach of licensing objectives; - the relevant Codes of Practice or Guidance issued under the Gambling Act 2005 by the Secretary of State.
+- 3.44 Credit facilities are prohibited from being provided in casino and bingo licensed premises. - 3.45 Cash machines (ATM's) may be installed in such licensed premises but the Licensing Authority may apply conditions on their siting.
+Betting Offices and Machines - 3.46 In relation to Casinos, Betting Premises and Tracks, the Licensing Authority can restrict the number of betting machines, their nature and the circumstances in which they are made available by attaching a licence condition to a Betting Premises Licence or to a Casino Premises Licence (where betting is permitted in the Casino). - 3.47 The Authority is concerned at the potential effects of excessive use of Fixed Odds Betting Terminals (FOBT's) by customers who may be least able to afford to lose cash, coupled with the speed and ease with which they can gamble compared with other forms of gambling.
+The Authority therefore supports any campaign to materially reduce the stake on FOBT's. - 3.48 The Authority require operators to report vandalism to FOBT's so the Authority can obtain a true measure of the level of crime associated with the FOBT's. - 3.49 When considering whether to impose a condition to restrict the number of betting machines in particular premises, the Licensing Authority will consider: - each application its own merit; - the size of the premises; - the number of counter positions available for person to person transactions; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons;

-3.25 In addition, details of GAMCARE and the facilities offered will be included in the appendices to the policy, on the Council's website and also made available in Council reception areas.

-In deciding whether to impose a condition to limit the number of betting machines, each application will be considered on its own merit and account will be taken of Codes of Practice or Guidance issued under the Act..
+- evidence that such machines have been or are likely to be used in breach of licensing objectives; - the relevant Codes of Practice or Guidance issued under the Gambling Act 2005 by the Secretary of State. - 3.50 In addition, details of GAMCARE and the facilities offered will be included in the appendices to the policy, on the Council's website and also made available in Council reception areas. - 3.51 In deciding whether to impose a condition to limit the number of betting machines, each application will be considered on its own merit and account will be taken of Codes of Practice or Guidance issued under the Act